stevenc-stb/spdx-3-model/model/Hardware/Classes/StorageAction.md

 ## Description

-A StoreAction expresses the actual storage of hardware in a specific location.
+A StorageAction expresses the actual storage of hardware in a specific location.

 ## Metadata